Pjchardt/presskit/projects/daydreamblue/index.md

 > * "Daydream Blue was one of eight projects in the jam to get a perfect score from me."
 -- *Brad Herman, [Website](http://www.bradherman.com/home/hitchhikers-guide-to-the-metaverse/theoculusmobilevrjam2015-thoughtsfromajudge/)*

-> * "I love this little game, and cant wait to see what else the developer adds!"
+> * "I love this little game, and can't wait to see what else the developer adds!"
 -- *GearVR Mini Game Reviews, [Website](http://gearvrreviews.blogspot.com/2015/05/gearvr-jam-2015-appexperiences-my.html)*

 <!--## Additional Links